 Between them and the other shops, you will find everything from jewelry and saffron, to rugs and leather.
 You’ll also stumble on plenty of small cafés where you can enjoy people-watching in true local style.

-Highlights include the art-nouveau Rif Cinema, and the high minaret of the Sidi Bouabid mosque.
-The Mendoubia Gardens, just outside the Medina, are also worth seeking out if you need a green break amid some trees.
+Highlights around the Grand Socco include the art-nouveau Rif Cinema, and the high, green-tiled minaret of the Sidi Bouabid mosque.
+The nearby Mendoubia Gardens are also worth seeking out if you need a green break amid some trees.

 Climb to the Kasbah